microsoft/ML-For-Beginners/2-Regression/3-Linear/README.md

 y = new_pumpkins['Price']
 ```

-The rest of the code is the same as we have used above to train linear regression.
+The rest of the code is the same as what we used above to train Linear Regression.
 If you try it, you will see that the mean squared error is about the same, but we get much higher coefficient of determination (~77%).
 To get even more accurate predictions, we can take more categorical features into account, as well as numeric features, such as `Month` or `DayOfYear`.
 To get one large array of features, we can use `join`:

 ```python
 X = pd.get_dummies(new_pumpkins['Variety']) \